 Rhinoplasty techniques most often fall into two categories, open and closed.
 This simply refers to a difference in the number and types of incisions needed.
 When a patient mostly wants to improve their profile and create a change at the bridge or hump of the nose, the closed approach is taken and incisions will only be made inside the nose.
 If a patient seeks to improve airflow, that may also require a break to the nasal bones and the insertion of temporary splints to force a change to the bone structure.
 Dr. Houser and Dr. Kraft will also assess the need for nasal implants or cartilage grafting for patients seeking breathing improvements.

 If a patient wants to create change at the tip of the nose, for example to make it less boxy, or if a change to the nostrils is desired, an open surgical approach is required.
 Incisions will be made inside the nose, as well as to the columella, the thin strip of skin extending from the upper lip to the tip of the nose.
 Patients who want to alter the look of their nasolabial folds in the nostril area, may choose to add an injectable procedure.
 Injectable options include Juvederm® Ultra or Juvederm Ultra Plus and Juvederm Vollure.
 Alternatively, patients can have fat from another area of their body removed and injected instead.
 Fat transfer is a common choice because it’s easily harvested from just about anywhere on the body, leaves minimal scarring, and eliminates the risk of allergic reaction.

-Some patients come to Cosmetic & Plastic Surgery of Columbus in need of “revision rhinoplasty,” which is a repair to a previous nose job.
+Some patients come to Columbus Cosmetic in need of “revision rhinoplasty,” which is a repair to a previous nose job.
 While these procedures can be more complicated and time consuming, Dr. Houser and Dr. Kraft are skilled and educated on the various methods for correcting failed surgeries.

 “Dr. Houser performed my rhinoplasty and septoplasty.
 I wanted a very specific and minor change to the appearance of my nose and I needed septoplasty for breathing problems.
 Dr. Houser did exactly what I wanted.
 I would definitely recommend him for these procedures or any procedure.”